 For a behind the scenes look at how lab created diamonds are made, we’ve created a series of GIFS illustrating the steps involved in the CVD process.

 Start with methane gas (CH4), and form a plasma with hydrogen (H).

 Add a disc made up of 15-30 diamond seeds and place into the microwave reactor.

 For an exceptional gemstone, adjust the temperature in the chamber to between 900 and 1200°C.

 The activated carbon-hydrogen species attaches itself to the seed atom.
 This process repeats itself endlessly for 21-28 days to replicate the crystal structure of the diamond seed crystal in three dimensions.

 iPad alerts notify technicians that the grown diamonds are ready for removal.
 The 15-30 rectangular shaped gems are removed from the reactor and sent to a gemologist for cutting.

 A gemologist cuts the stone to perfection and the diamond is added to a ring setting.

-A few decades ago it would be unimaginable to create diamonds in a lab that were indistinguishable from mined diamonds, much less have them completed in a few weeks.
+A few decades ago it would be unimaginable to create diamonds in a lab that had the same properties as mined diamonds, much less have them completed in a few weeks.
 Now, technological advances have made lab created gems more beautiful and sought after than ever.
 For couples who are looking for an eco-friendly alternative to the traditional mined diamond, lab created gems are a great option.